borkovsky/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 > >
-Xargs building and executing command lines from standard input.
-For example, you can use them to find something the directories.
-By using `find` to search for files or directories and then uses xargs to operate on the results.
+Xargs is useful for building and executing command lines from standard input.
+For example, you can use them to find something the directories by combining `find` to search for files or directories and then use xargs to operate on the results.